 Keep on updating your qualifications for a chance to stay longer in the industry.
 An example is the search marketing industry that gradually changes its features, such as the Google AdWords and Paid Search, and the employees need to update their skills regularly.

-Some of the best certifications in information technology include Certified Information Systems Auditor (CISA), Certified Information Security Manager (CISM), Certified Information Systems Security Professional (CISSP) and Project Management Professional (PMP).
+Some of the best certifications in information technology include Certified Information Systems Auditor (CISA), Certified Information Security Manager (CISM), Certified Information Systems Security Professional (CISSP) and Project Management Professional (PMP) by taking the PMP test.

 Create a strong network.